-In Sarbanes-Oxley compliance your SOX accounting policies and procedures have the same purpose as with ISO 9001 policies and procedures, to provide a foundation for improvement.
+In Sarbanes-Oxley compliance your SOX accounting policies and procedures have the same purpose as with ISO 9001 2015 procedures, to provide a foundation for control improvement.
 Sarbanes-Oxley is not a quality standard so why the need for improvement?

 First, Sarbanes-Oxley (SOX Section 302 and 404) requires that your financial reports contain accurate information from controlled accounting and financial processes.
 Second, signing executives have to report on the effectiveness of the company’s internal controls and disclose any significant deficiencies in the design or operation of those internal controls that could affect the company’s financial reports.

 ISO 9001 uses terms like effectiveness and deficiencies too.
-Only the focus with your SOX policies and procedures is to continuously improving effectiveness and identifying non-conformances that do not conform to planned arrangements.
+The focus with ISO 9001 quality policies and procedures is to continuously improving effectiveness and identifying non-conformances that do not conform to planned arrangements.
 Sounds pretty similar to SOX compliance.

-But let’s say we missed a few risks, now what?
-If it is determined to be a significant deficiency then you would disclose the risks that you missed and work on improving them.
+Missing internal controls are common, as long as you know that which ones you’re missing.
+If it is determined to be a significant deficiency, then you would disclose the risks that you missed and work on improving them.
 With SOX policies and procedures like this, you are Sarbanes-Oxley compliant.
 You have reported on the effectiveness of your controls and disclosed known deficiencies, just like with ISO 9001.
 Sarbanes-Oxley compliance and ISO 9001 conformance are pretty similar in their implementation.